Course Description

 Evaluation and Feedback

 All grades will be available in Canvas for students and parents.
 Assignments will be graded within one week of submission.
 Students will be evaluated through performance on quizzes & tests, mini-laboratory investigations, formal lab reports, homework, and independent projects.
 A progress report will be given mid-semester and at the end of a semester.
 Parent conferences are available upon request.
-Quizzes & Tests will comprise 30% of the total points, Labs& Mini-Labs 30%, Homework 30%, and Projects 10%.
+Assignments 15%, Labs & Mini-Labs 25%, Mastery Checks (Quizzes) 20%, Assessments (Unit Tests and Semester Exams) 20%, Projects 10% and Professionalism 10%

 Communication